 Below is a list of things to know and to bring in order to maximize your enjoyment at El Cosmico.
 If you have questions, feel free to call us at (432) 729-1950.

-- Lobby hours are 8am – midnight daily.
+- Lobby hours are 8am – 11pm daily.
 Check in starts at 3pm and check out is by noon.
 If you are not able to check in during these hours it is important that you call the front desk at (432) 729-1950 so we can plan to leave an after-hours check in packet for you on the front door.

 - Kids under 13 stay for free in shelters and self-campers